The Archiv der Jugendkulturen

 Research in the Archiv der Jugendkulturen

 Our library is a reference library, that means we do not lend books or materials.
 Our collection is however accessible on site.
 Materials in the archive are provided by our employees, books are freely accessible.
 We provide four work spaces with WIFI available in the library as well as a computer for research.
 Scanning and copying up to the size of A3 is possible in return for a fee.
-Before you visit we recommend researching in our OPAC http:/ljugendkulturen.faust-iserver.de as well as sending an additional inquiry to email@example.com.
+Before you visit we recommend researching in our OPAC http:/jugendkulturen.faust-iserver.de as well as sending an additional inquiry to firstname.lastname@example.org.

 The following fees apply: